DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 34 - 10.03.2024.md

 - We start heading North (Back to Desteria)
 - DJ Error on the Track.
 We play Meow Meow (Billie Eilish).
 - Linnaeus and Bo see something in the distance to the left.
 - Elondor is a wizard in an invisible house.
 He proofreads contracts.
 Offers to teleport us back to Desteria.
-We trade a ruby for some stuff.
+Bo trades a ruby and a ring of waterwalking for the following items:
 	- Living Gloves
 	- Ingot of Skold Rune
 	- Hellhound Cloak